 - Or will they want to be playful, easy going, inventive, creative, strong, glamorous, attractive and so on?

-In the case of the company that identified itself as the modern gladiator, the brand managers chose a formal tonality paired with a serious approach for the website or, in their own words, “it should sound like visiting the website of a bank” and a strong, bold and masculine voice for the marketing content, even though they also had a female audience.
+In the case of the company that identified itself as the modern gladiator, the brand managers chose a formal tonality paired with a serious approach to the website or, in their own words, “it should sound like visiting the website of a bank” and a strong, bold and masculine voice for the marketing content, even though they also had a female audience.

 - How will this information help interpret the source text?